-MAKING CULTURE OURS

-A discussion document in support of an expanded, sustainable, and democratised arts and culture industry.
+MAKING CULTURE OURS CLIC / LESE A policy discussion document in support of an expanded, sustainable, and democratised arts and culture industry

 CLIC is the Creative and Leisure Industries Committee within the London, East and South East Region TUC (LESE).
 Trades Unions represented on the committee include the MU, BECTU/ Prospect, Equity, PCS, Unite, Artists' Union England, and UCU.